 There is some more excellent research this week by Nick Yee and Nicolas Ducheneaut in the PlayOn blog.
 Again, their research provides good insight into social group dynamics as they appear in online games.

 I last mentioned their research on guild sizes in my blog post Dunbar & World of Warcraft where I compare the distribution of guild sizes in Ultima Online vs PlayOn's results from World of Warcraft.
 However, both distribution tables suffer from a variety of biases due to the nature of the different game designs, many of which are discussed in the commments in the post.
 For instance both guild graphs include "alts", which are alternative characters of individual players.
 Thus one player might be represented multiple times in a guild.

-In Nic & Nick's more recent research, they are looking deeper and are mapping social networks on World of Warcraft.
+In Nic & Nick's more recent research, they are looking deeper and are mapping social networks (now 404, use Internet Archive) on World of Warcraft.
 Using tools available to them, over the course of the month of August they looked at 241,378 characters and 5569 guilds.
-From that data they were able to able to discover how often guild members were co-present (online at the same time) or co-located (online and in the same zone in the game).
+From that data they were able to able to discover how often guild members were co-present (online at the same time) or co-located (online and in the same zone in the game)

 For example, in this map you can see:

 ...we have a guild where we see more distinct cliques.
 There's a somewhat hard-core 4 character cluster on the left- hand side, a mid-level triad on the bottom left, a mid 20's clique that's held together by the druid in the middle, and finally a more casual low-level clique on the top right.